 NZTA Realtime Traffic Map

-Approval of Temporary Speed Limits (TSL) are in terms of Section 5 of Land Transport Rule: Setting of Speed Limits 2017, Rule 54001.
+Approval of Temporary Speed Limits (TSL) are in accordance with Section 7 of Land Transport Rule: Setting of Speed Limits 2022.

 Temporary speed limits for roads or sections of roads are listed below (and are indicated by speed limit signs):

 ||Temporary Speed Limits

 ||A temporary speed limit of 30km/h is in force on this street from outside the Coronation Hall to the end of the community rebuild section.

 |A temporary speed limit of 50km/h is in force at the Gemmells Crossing Bridge in order to reduce vehicle speeds and increase the life of the bridge.

 ||Totara School (RP 6290 to RP 6375)